Jaynabergman/WETO_ddRAD/02_Preprocessing/02_Fastp.md

 exec 3<&-
 exec 4>&-
 ```
 2) Run fastp as a diagnostic tool to initially assess reads and decide what to set `f` and `F` to.
-Once fastp is ran the outputs need to be looked at in multiqc.
+Once fastp is ran the outputs need to be looked at in multiqc (see *03_multiqc.md*).

 array_fastp_diagnostic.sh
 ```